fako/writing/main/plot-trilogy.md

 Part III: The Acension
 ----------------------

 Moko is living a similar life as he was in part 1.
-Still hunting The Savage King with Tirion.
+Still hunting The Zombie King with Tirion.
 Both are unaware of the events that took place.

 However a tragical accident happens.
 Moko falls into the pit that is on the top of the Tower.